This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Turkey Breast Brine Ingredients

-The ingredients for a turkey breast brine are aromatic and designed to help pack the breast with extra moisture.
-The aromatic ingredients help to give it extra flavor to the turkey breast before you cook it.
+The ingredients for a turkey breast brine are aromatic and designed to pack the turkey breast with extra moisture and extra flavor before you cook it.

 - Sea Salt

 - Sweetener: I’m using a keto sugar replacement, but you can use whatever granular sweetener that you prefer.